-The results of the long-term assessment indicate that at representative receptors as a result of the implementation of the scheme indicate there would be a change in noise level of up to 1.4dB, as with the short-term noise level assessment this falls within the No Observed Adverse Effect Level.
+The results of the long-term assessment indicate that at representative receptors as a result of the implementation of the scheme there would be a change in noise level of up to 1.4dB, as with the short-term noise level assessment this falls within the No Observed Adverse Effect Level.

-The results of the long-term assessment comparing the change in traffic noise level without the proposed development indicate that the change in noise level of up to 2.4 dB, as with the above assessments detailed above noise level assessment this falls within the No Observed Adverse Effect Level.
+The results of the long-term assessment comparing the change in traffic noise level with and without the proposed development indicate there would be a change in noise level of up to 2.4 dB, as with the above noise level assessment this falls within the No Observed Adverse Effect Level.